epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 Well, let's see.
 Starting from 1988 the sequence would go:

-<div class="sidenote">Sidenote: if we had started from 2023 —the year i started writing and procrastinating this blog post— the sequence would look almost the same.
+<span class="sidenote">Sidenote: if we had started from 2023 —the year i started writing and procrastinating this blog post— the sequence would look almost the same.
 The first step would be 3220&nbsp;−&nbsp;0223 =&nbsp;2997, and after that it would continue the same way.
-This is not such a cosmic coincidence as it seems; the numbers on these sequences tend to repeat a lot.</div>
+This is not such a cosmic coincidence as it seems; the numbers on these sequences tend to repeat a lot.</span>

 <!-- Hacky way of aligning the numbers in the sequence.
 Libre Baskerville doesn't have tabular numbers -->
 <style>